mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/decorators.md

 One instance of the current Entity refers to One instance of the referred Entity.

-See [Defining Entities](./relationships.md#onetoone) for more examples, including bi-directional 1:1.
+See [Defining Entities](./relationships.md#onetoone) for more examples, including bidirectional 1:1.

 | Parameter       | Type                                          | Optional | Description                                                                                                                                                 |
 |-----------------|-----------------------------------------------|----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|